Workers’ Compensation - FAQs

 What if my claim for Workers' Compensation is denied?

-If your claim is denied, you will receive a statement in the mail indicating that your claim is denied and you would then submit any bills related to the denied claim to your health plan provider.
+If your claim is denied, you will receive a statement in the mail from SSIF indicating that your claim is denied and you would then submit any bills related to the denied claim to your personal medical insurance provider.
+If you have any questions or concerns about the denial, you may contact the SSIF at 785-296-2364.

 What if my claim for Workers' Compensation is approved?